Norvik-Alexian/Natural-Language-Processing-Course/README.md

 However, Spacy does not include pre-created models for some applications, such as sentiment analysis, which is typically easier to perform with NLTK.

+## What is NLP?
+_Natural Language Processing_ is an area of computer science and artificial intelligence concerned with interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amount of natural language data.

 ## References
 [Spacy usage fact figures](https://spacy.io/usage/facts-figures)